GRPO-LEAD: A Difficulty-Aware Reinforcement Learning Approach for Concise Mathematical Reasoning in Language Models: Experimental Setup

 \subsection{Datasets and Filtering}

 Our primary training data is sourced from the \textsc{DeepScaler} dataset~\cite{deepscaler2025}.
-We begin by filtering out problems with difficulty ratings below 2.5, resulting in approximately 9{,}000 questions for fine-tuning.
+We filter out problems with difficulty ratings below 2.5, resulting in approximately 9{,}000 questions for fine-tuning.

-For stages 2 and 3 of our 14B model experiments, we further refine the dataset by selecting problems where the model's stage-1 rollout accuracy is no greater than 75\%, yielding around 2{,}283 questions.
-Additionally, we incorporate challenging problems with numeric answers from the stage-2 dataset of Light-R1~\cite{wen2025light}.
+For stage 2 of our 14B model experiments, we further refine the dataset by selecting problems where the model's stage-1 rollout accuracy is no greater than 75\%, yielding around 2{,}283 questions.
+Additionally, we incorporate challenging problems with numeric answers from the stage-2 dataset of Light-R1~\cite{wen2025light}, resulting in 3{,}524 questions in total.

-In total, the dataset for stages 2 and 3 comprises 3{,}524 questions.
-This adaptive filtering strategy ensures a focused emphasis on harder problems, aiming to improve the model’s performance on more complex tasks.